 Put 4 tbsp lemon juice and 1 clove of garlic in a food processor and blend until the garlic is finely chopped.
-Let it sit in the food processor during the next step so that the garlic flavor chills out.*
+Let the lemon and garlic sit together in the food processor for a bit during the next step so that the garlic flavor chills out.*

 Next, check the firmness of your chickpeas.
 Some tinned chickpeas are quite soft, most are very firm.
 (I seem to remember that Tesco’s own brand is weirdly good?!
 In the US, Goya brand works great.)
 Open and rinse 1 can of chickpeas, then pop one in your mouth.
 Try to squish it between your tongue and the roof of your mouth.
 If it doesn’t give super easily, then you’ll want to soften them a bit to get a better final texture.

 If you do need to soften your canned chickpeas, dump them in to a pot with enough water to cover and ½ scant tsp baking soda.
 Bring to a boil and then simmer until they get pretty soft and the skins are separating from the legumes, about 20 minutes.
 When ready, drain them and allow them to cool.
 If you want to use them immediately, carefully rinse them in cold water.

 Now, add the fats gradually along with a little water.
 The goal is to emulsify the fat in to the liquid without causing it to separate.
 Put 4 tbsp tahini in the food processor with the lemon / garlic mixture and blend just until you get a smooth paste.
 Next add 2 tbsp cold water and blend until very smooth.
 With the addition of the water, it will get more pale and fluff up a little.